zcox/rexster-titan-scala/README.md

 sudo apt-get install -y unzip htop ntp default-jre

 #Download and run Titan Server as above
+#Use private IP address in <server-host> in titan-server-rexster.xml
 ```

 On Rexster app instance: